National Bank Direct Brokerage has recently revamped its fee structure to introduce some excellent features.

 However, it does allow you to easily set up watchlists, alerts, real-time market data, and more.
 You can get access to Recognia if you need to get investment ideas or for technical analysis.

-I would expect the bank to invest in revamping its platform and improve its onboarding for new customers.
+I would expect the bank to invest in revamping its platform and improving its onboarding for new customers.
 Though it seems less likely to happen since the change introduced by NBDB effectively slashed the brokerage platform’s revenues.

 This section of my National Bank Direct Brokerage review will cover the various costs associated with using the trading platform that you can expect to incur.